Diversity Peer Educators Program

 - Work collectively and independently on workshop presentations

 - Promote the program at organizational fairs and open houses

-- Promote diversity at events/programs sponsored by the Offices of Residential Life and
+- Promote diversity at events/programs sponsored by the Offices of Residential Life, Student Activities and Intercultural Relations

 - Collaborate with and provide support for diversity programming sponsored by UNH’s